April 19, 2024 Last Updated: November 19, 2024 by Anthony Riccio

 This task force will investigate methods of supplying complete data to relevant parties to enable more sophisticated judgements on pretrial release and detention.

-Prior to drawing any conclusions, we must consider the wider ramifications of the “Dangerousness Bill” proposal for the Massachusetts legal system and public safety.
+Before drawing any conclusions, we must consider the broader ramifications of the “Dangerousness Bill” proposal for the Massachusetts legal system and public safety.

 This measure marks a turning point in the state’s strategy to maintain public safety while balancing the scales of justice.